 The Governor’s Alternative, which was published in September 2012, adopted the designation of a Sage-Grouse Management Area with three distinct management zones: Core Habitat (CHZ), Important Habitat (IHZ), and General Habitat (GHZ).
 This allows managers to provide a high level of protection to the best habitat, or the CHZ, and provide the most flexibility in the GHZ.
 The Governor’s Alternative builds on the 2006 Conservation Plan for the Greater Sage-Grouse in Idaho and focuses on the most urgent threats to the bird's habitat, which is fragmentation due to fire and invasive species.
 The full version of the alternative can be read here (Federal Alternative of Governor C.L.
 “Butch” Otter for Greater Sage-Grouse Management in Idaho).

-To complement the Governor’s Alternative for federal lands, the state recently completed a plan aimed at sage-grouse conservation on state endowment lands.
-The State lands plan includes both permit stipulations and voluntary best management practices for sage-grouse on 600,000 acres in Idaho.
+To complement the Governor’s Alternative for federal lands, the state completed a plan in April 2015 and updated it in October 2017 aimed at sage-grouse conservation on state endowment lands.
 This plan further demonstrates Idaho’s commitment to sage-grouse conservation and ensuring compliance with the State’s constitutional mandate to maximize revenue generation.
-For more information and to view the plan, see the following link (Final IDL Greater Sage-Grouse Conservation Plan).
+For more information and to view the plan, see the following link: (Final IDL Greater Sage-Grouse Conservation Plan).

 Governor Otter signed Executive Order 2015-04 on May 27, 2015, reinforcing Idaho’s greater sage-grouse conservation planning efforts.
 The executive order unites efforts to protect sage-grouse and its habitat across all land-ownerships to avoid a listing under the federal ESA, balanced with multiple use activities on public land.

-The Natural Resources Conservation Service (NRCS) has been active in Idaho through the implementation of the Sage-grouse Initiative (SGI).
+The Natural Resources Conservation Service (NRCS) has been active in Idaho through the implementation of the Sage-grouse Initiative (SGI) .
 The SGI works to sustain a healthy sagebrush steppe habitat through a partnership approach on private lands.
-Between 2010-2014: 249,653 acres were put into a grazing system, 69,609 acres of easements were completed, 47,830 acres of conifers were removed, 79 miles of fence were marked or removed.

 To apply for funding click on the links below:

-For questions regarding project funding contact Joshua Uriarte
+For questions regarding project reporting contact Joshua Uriarte

 In August 2015, the Soda Fire affected a large area of sagebrush steppe habitat in southwestern Idaho which included some Priority and Important habitat for sage-grouse.
 The Idaho Governor’s Office of Species Conservation (OSC) is dedicated to coordinating with federal, state, and local governments as well as private interests to implement conservation actions outlined within Governor Otter’s Sage-Grouse Conservation Plan.
 One of the main objectives of the plan is to implement actions aimed at ameliorating the primary threats to sage-grouse in Idaho; habitat fragmentation due to wildfires and invasive species.